ietf-wg-acme/acme/draft-ietf-acme-acme.md

 types of identifier, there will need to be new challenge types, and they will need to specify which types of identifier they apply to.

-\[\[ Editor's Note: In pre-RFC versions of this specification, challenges are labeled by type, and with the version of the draft in which they were introduced.
-For example, if an HTTP challenge were introduced in version -03 and a breaking change made in version -05, then there would be a challenge labeled "http-03" and one labeled "http-05" -- but not one labeled "http-04", since challenge in version -04 was compatible with one in version -04. ]]

 ## Key Authorizations

 Several of the challenges in this document makes use of a key authorization